FAQ

 chevron-rightHow do you deploy an LP position?hashtag

 Begin by navigating to the LP Manager page and selecting your preferred pool.
-You can select your range by clicking the chart, selecting a percentage from the dropdown, or manually entering the numbers.
-Finally, enter the amount of liquidity you’d like to deploy, then deploy it.
+You can select your range by clicking and dragging over the chart, selecting a percentage from the dropdown, or manually entering numbers.
+Finally, enter the amount of two-sided liquidity you’d like to deploy, then click Deploy Position.

 chevron-rightWhich wallets are supported on Oku?hashtag